nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = laptopAssignKey.png
     alt = "assign key configuration (Screenshot)">

-5. After assigning your key, click the "Continue" button.
-You should now be returned to the chat screen and see that your config notification is now only pending 1 key.<br/><br/>
+5. You should now be returned to the chat screen and see that your wallet is now only pending 1 key.<br/><br/>

 <img src = laptopPendingKeys.png
     alt = "pending keys (Screenshot)">